CDCgov/RecordLinker/rfc/003-skip-values.md

 concern.
 Each added step makes the system more challenging to evolve and harder for both users and developers to understand.

+Another concern is the impact on explainability.
+Users now face an extra step in the process where a match prediction occurs, potentially making it harder to clarify why certain matches were made.

 ## Implementation Plan

 For the purposes of this RFC, we will not be overly prescriptive about the implementation